Case Study L (Tooth brushing, Dressing, packing Swimming bag)

 - Visual structure was provided by laying L’s clothes out in the morning in the order in which they should be put on.
 It was important that this sequence was the same each time the task was attempted.

-- Task analysis visual supports were developed to aid Lewis to put on his own clothes straight and not twisted, e. tuck shirt in, make sure clothes are straight and not twisted round body.
+- A task analysis was developed to aid L to put on his own clothes straight and not twisted, e. tuck shirt in, make sure clothes are straight and not twisted round body.
 This was a laminated tick list of the steps of dressing, which could be ticked off with a white board marker and used afresh the next day.

 Packing swimming bag